vos/qcc/README.md

 If you don't supply any port, the default port **54321** is used automatically.

+## Documentation

+The generated HTML-documentation of the source code can be viewed online at http://vos.github.com/qcc/.

 ## License

 Copyright (C) 2011 Alexander Vos, Kai Wellmann.